Where to buy a new or used car

 Buying through a Dealership

-There is the degree of protection and backup when you buy from a dealership when compared to a private seller.
-But then, you may be paying more for your motor and well,
+There is the degree of protection and security when buying from a dealership in comparison to a private seller.

-A good dealership is not like that at all!
-Good sales staff will be able to help you, and in the event that you can't find your ideal vehicle at the time of your visit, don't be afraid to ask whether the sales team can track down
+exactly what you are looking for, and if you can't find your ideal vehicle at the time of your visit, don't be afraid to ask whether the sales team can track down a model

 If you are buying privately, you really should do a Car Data Check on the vehicle.
-This will make sure that it is the car that the seller is telling you it is,
+This will provide you with details of the car, which allows you to match these to

-that it hasn't been cloned or written off in the past.
-It will also show if there is any outstanding finance on it.
-If you part with your cash to buy a car that is still
+A car check will also help you to rule out the possibility that the vehicle has been cloned or written off in the past.
+It will also show if there is any outstanding

 It's wise to ask for the car's handbook and have a good look at the V5C vehicle registration document.
-It will confirm that the person selling you the car is the registered owner.
+It will confirm that the person selling is indeed the

 Always ask about the service history of the vehicle and check through the MOT certificates.
 These will show the mileage of the vehicle year-by-year.

-Don't commit yourself to something that you're not happy with.
-Don't forget to get a receipt showing vehicle details, the price you paid, any specific terms of the sale
+Regardless of which avenue you go down to buy a vehicle, it is important to get a receipt showing vehicle details, the price you paid, any specific terms of the sale

 ...back to all Motoring Guides